Skyness60/dining_philosopher_cpp/README.md

 - Example: `./bin/philo 5 100 120 150 3`

 ## Threads and the problem
-- A thread is a lightweight execution unit sharing memory with other threads; here each philosopher runs in its own detached thread.
+- A thread is a lightweight execution unit sharing memory with other threads; here each philosopher runs in its own thread started by the main program.
 - Dining Philosophers: philosophers alternate thinking/eating and must pick up two shared forks; naive locking can deadlock if everyone grabs one fork.

 ## Pattern used: resource hierarchy